jubrito/planner-with-calendar/README.md

 - buttons of calendar should be focusable
 - give focus to planner when clicking on calendar day
-- give focus to event edit modal when clicking on event

 - improve event structure
   - use event redux date saving only what matters (e.g., date)